cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 Fix the markup, so your content is free of accessibility issues.

-Thanks to the [QuickFix feature](#using-quickfixes) correcting common problems is as easy as clicking a button.
+Thanks to the [Quick Fix feature](#using-quickfixes) correcting common problems is as easy as clicking a button.

-When there is no QuickFix available, you can switch Accessibility Checker [into listening mode](#switching-to-listening-mode) and make necessary corrections to your content manually, following the checking engine recommendations provided in the panel.
+When there is no Quick Fix available, you can switch Accessibility Checker [into listening mode](#switching-to-listening-mode) and make necessary corrections to your content manually, following the checking engine recommendations provided in the panel.

 ### How Do I Profit from Accessible Content?